 - Avatar ($avatar) - Set this property to a url resource of a gif, jpg, jpeg, or png to update the profile picture in a profile.
 This property will override a profile picture pulled from Gravatar.

 - Email ($email) - The user's email address.
-You must set this property if you want to send users email from Mixpanel People.
+You must set this property if you want to send users email from Mixpanel.

 - $distinct_id - The user's distinct_id.
-This property value should be identical to the distinct_id property attached to events so that you can connect events to people records.
+This property value should be identical to the distinct_id property attached to events so that you can connect events to user profiles.

 - $ios_devices - List of user's Apple Push Notification service device tokens for iOS push.
 Our iOS client library has methods to manage this property for you.